faizarbiva/post-install-config/README.md

 <img src=https://i.imgur.com/AZhsXx8.png/>

-Go and search for remote desktop on your desktop search bar and paste and public IP address.
+Go and search for remote desktop on your desktop search bar and paste your public IP address.